Toyama POW Camp

 Bombing Report: injury report plus report of guard abuses for Legal Div, SCAP, War Crimes investigations

-Investigation of signed affidavit (appeal for clemency) for Camp Commander Shoichi NEGESHI by Lt.
-Col Stubbs; cites Negeshi's care of POWS.
+Investigation of signed affidavit (appeal for clemency) for Camp Commander Shoichi NEGISHI by Lt.
+Col Stubbs; cites Negishi's care of POWS.

 Known Deaths: